MiGreedy

 Based on 1998 Map by Matthew Thomas |____/ Hacked on 2015 by 8^/

-This repository contains a multiprocessing implementation of the iGreedy anycast geolocation algorithm, originally developed by Cicalsese et al. that was published in the paper Latency-Based Anycast Geolocation: Algorithms, Software, and Data Sets.
+This repository contains a geolocation algorithm based on iGreedy that was published in the paper Latency-Based Anycast Geolocation: Algorithms, Software, and Data Sets.

 The goal of this implementation is to reduce processing time for LACeS (an Open, Fast, Responsible and Efficient Longitudinal Anycast Census System).
 This code is used to produce daily anycast censuses, publicly available.
 It is designed to run using a single input file (containing latencies from multiple vantage points to targets), outputting a single file with geolocation results.